Nikolay-Mishin/Java-AT/Maven-AT/modules/annotator/README.md

 To run the code in your development environment:

 1. Download and unpack
-2. Run `npm install`, if this need
-3. Run once of commands for install module
+2. Run once of commands for install module

 ***********************************************